dsohk/neuvector-multicluster-security-workshop/docs/01-setup-neuvector-multicluster.md

    ![image-20221123232410469](../images/rancher-online-boutique-frontend.png)

-10. Repeat this Task 3 for `cluster2` as well.

 Finally, before we move the next exercise, we create additional Namespace to test Admission Control policy for lab 3.

 Rancher > Global Apps > Cluster Management > Cluster 2 > Explore > Project/Namespaces > Create